Crafity/crafity-everyauth/README.md

     // As an edge case, sometimes your database may make you aware of violation
     // of the unique login index, so if this error is sent back in an async
     // callback, then you can just return that error as a single element array
-    // containing just that error message, and everyauth will automatically handle
+    // containing just that error message, and crafity-everyauth will automatically handle
     // that as a failed registration.
 Again, you will have access to this error via
     // the `errors` local in your register view jade template.
     // e.g.,